 If you've got a premium travel card like the *amex platinum* or *biz platinum* in your wallet, it comes with a handful of “money-saving” statement credits.
 Making good use of them is key to offsetting the cards' lofty annual fees – but it's up to make sure they don't go unused … and a few expire soon.

-• Up to $75 Lululemon credit: Amex Platinum cardholders get up to $300 per calendar year (up to $75 per quarter) in credit for purchases made with athletic clothing retailer, Lululemon.
-If you're having trouble deciding what to spend your credit on, you can buy a physical gift card online or pick one up in-store to use later on.
-Just know, you might not be charged for online purchases until the card actually ships – and picking a physical gift card is key to making this work, an eGift cards won't cut it.
+- Up to $75 Lululemon credit: Platinum cardholders get up to $300 per calendar year (up to $75 per quarter) in credit for purchases made with athletic clothing retailer, Lululemon.
+If you're having trouble deciding what to spend your credit on, you can buy a physical gift card in-store to use later on.
+Buying a physical gift card is key to making this work – an eGift card purchased online won't cut it.

-• Up to $100 Resy dining credit: The Platinum Card also comes with up to $400 per calendar year (up to $100 per quarter) in credit for U.S. Resy dining purchases.
-Simply use your Amex Platinum to pay the bill at any of the 10,000-plus U.S. Resy restaurants and Amex will credit your account up to $100 each quarter.
+- Up to $100 Resy dining credit: The Platinum Card also comes with up to $400 per calendar year (up to $100 per quarter) in credit for U.S. Resy dining purchases.
+Simply use your Amex Platinum to pay the bill at any of the 10,000-plus U.S. Resy restaurants, and Amex will credit your account up to $100 each quarter.
 If you don't have a Resy restaurant near you – or your schedule is already too packed to dine out before the end of the month – consider buying a gift card from one of these restaurants to use at a later date.

+Finally, a pair of Hilton co-branded cards – the *Hilton Surpass* and the *Hilton Aspire* – come with quarterly credits of their own.
 With the Hilton Surpass, you get up to $200 per calendar year (up to $50 per quarter) in credit for purchases made with Hilton.
-This credit is identical to the one that comes with the Business Platinum, so give one of those workarounds listed above a try if you still need to put it to use.
+This credit is identical to the one that comes with the Business Platinum, so give one of the workarounds listed above a try if you still need to use it.

 Meanwhile, the top-tier Hilton Aspire comes with up to $200 per calendar year (up to $50 per quarter) in credit for purchases made directly with an airline.
 Unlike the annual airline fee credit that comes with the Amex Platinum, this can be used to purchase flights outright.